Elevation: 10,681 ft

 Southwest Ridge, Class 2 by Livingston Douglas

-The access road for Mud Spring/Cedar Run Creek is located on the Little Lost River Highway, exactly 0.3 miles N of the [signed] Pass Creek Road junction in Clyde and 28.0 miles N of Howe.
-Turn R/E onto the [unsigned] access road and set your odometer to 0.0.
-At 0.3 miles, turn R/S after crossing the Little Lost River on a bridge.
+The access road for Mud Spring/Cedar Run Creek is located on the Little Lost River Highway, exactly 0.3 miles north of the [signed] Pass Creek Road junction in Clyde and 28.0 miles north of Howe.
+Turn right/east onto the [unsigned] access road and reset your odometer.
+At 0.3 miles, turn right/south after crossing the Little Lost River on a bridge.
 Cross a cattle guard.
-At 1.0 miles, turn L/NE at an unsigned road junction.
+At 1.0 miles, turn left/northeast at an unsigned road junction.
 This is Mud Spring Road.
-At 1.2 miles, go L at an unsigned junction.
+At 1.2 miles, go left at an unsigned junction.
 At 4.1 miles, reach the end of Mud Spring Road in a meadow/cow pasture.
-Park/camp here (6,900 feet).
+Park here (6,900 feet).

-From the 9,260-foot connecting saddle with Peak 9634, scramble NNW up a steep scrub/gravel slope to reach Point 9523.
-Continue along the ridge, heading NNE and descending 70 vertical feet to a minor saddle.
-From the saddle, climb NNE up a talus/scree slope with scattered pines to reach tree line.
-Continue up the ridge on loose scree and gravel to reach a juncture with the West Ridge of Peak 10681 at about 10,200 feet.
+From the 9,260-foot connecting saddle with Peak 9634, scramble north-northwest up a steep scrub/gravel slope to reach Point 9523.
+Continue along the ridge, heading north-northeast and descending 70 vertical feet to a minor saddle.
+From the saddle, climb north-northeast up a talus/scree slope with scattered pines to reach tree line.
+Continue up the ridge on loose scree and gravel to reach a juncture with the west ridge at about 10,200 feet.

-Scramble E along the ridge, staying on the L/N side of the ridge crest to skirt some rocky outcrops.
+Scramble east along the ridge, staying on the left/north side of the ridge crest to skirt some rocky outcrops.
 Drop 70 vertical feet to a final elongated saddle.
-Climb up loose scree/gravel (using some goat tracks when available) to reach the upper West Ridge.
+Climb up loose scree/gravel (using some goat tracks when available) to reach the upper west ridge.
 This upper ridge section is a steep, nasty section of ridge outcrops, and sloped ledges/face rock with gravel/scree on them.
 Be very careful here.
 This area goes at Class 2+/3 due to the ledge climbing and very loose, steep rock.
 The slope eases as you near the summit.
 The summit itself is a gentle hump with ground boulders and a scree base.
 There is a decent cairn on top.